-The Department of Orthotics and Prosthetics works closely with the Institute for Sports Medicine to help treat children with athletic-related needs that may include, but are not limited to athletic shoe inserts and splints.
+The Department of Orthotics and Prosthetics works closely with the Institute for Sports Medicine to help treat children with athletic-related needs.
+In recent years, the number of sports-related injuries has risen due to children starting competitive sports earlier and participation in year-round athletic training programs.

 The Lurie Children's Difference

-Our team is uniquely familiar with the needs of young athletes.
-Because we treat children, adolescent and teenage athletes, our specialists are skilled at identifying problems other adult-focused care teams may miss.
+Our team is uniquely familiar with the needs of young athletes and understand the specific needs of the pediatric population.
+Since we treat children, adolescent and teenage athletes, our specialists are skilled at identifying problems in children other adult-focused care teams may miss.

 Your support is vital in helping us continue to make a difference in the lives of patients and families.
 Lurie Children's relies on philanthropic funding to enhance its programs, services and research for children.
 To learn more, please e-mail the Ann & Robert H. Lurie Children’s Hospital of Chicago Foundation at email@example.com or call 312.227.7500.